 #2.
 Walking Man Brewing (Stevenson, WA)

 Sometimes you just need a laid-back old school alehouse with great beer and good pub fare.
-Walking Man Brewing is that very place.
+Thankfully, Walking Man Brewing fits the bill.

-Within seconds of our first sips, we knew we found a gem and this rose on our list of the best breweries in the Columbia Gorge.
-But when the food hit the table, we knew this gem was punching above its weight and would be hard to beat.
+Within seconds of our first sips, we knew Walking Man Brewing deserved a spot on this list of best breweries in the Columbia Gorge.
+But when the food hit the table, we were assured we found a gem was punching far above its weight.

 The star of the show was the cherry stout, followed by the Walking Man IPA.
 We got a flight of six beers and enjoyed every single pour.
 The food also hit the spot.
 We got clam chowder and wings (is there anything better than wings at a bar?).
 Both were perfectly satisfying.